 A major incident is characterized by:

-- Significant impact: Affecting a large user base, critical business processes, or revenue streams
+Significant impact: Affecting a large user base, important business processes, or revenue streams.

 Major incident management involves several challenges, including:

 Major incidents often have significant business impacts, such as downtime, financial loss, and damage to reputation.
-Rapid resolution is crucial to minimize these impacts.
-However, major incident management presents several challenges, including the time required to diagnose and remediate incidents can be prolonged due to the complexity of the environment and the need for coordination among various teams.
+Rapid resolution is important to minimize these impacts.
+However, major incident management presents several challenges, including the time required to mobilize teams or diagnose and remediate incidents, which can be prolonged due to the complexity of the environment and the need for coordination among various teams.

 Effective incident management requires seamless coordination and communication among multiple teams, including IT, security, and business stakeholders.
 Miscommunication or lack of coordination can lead to delays in incident resolution and exacerbate the impact.
 One major incident management challenge is ensuring that all relevant teams - such as engineering, operations, security, and support - can collaborate effectively and don’t operate in silos.
 Fragmented communication and delayed information sharing can hinder incident response efforts and the lack of a centralized communication platform can result in missed updates, duplicated efforts, and conflicting information, further complicating resolution and prolonging downtime.